Skip to main content

 Christian Ministry and Mental Health Major Requirements

-Completion of forty-nine (49) semester hours, with a selected concentration or minor:
+Completion of sixty-three (63) semester hours, with or without a minor:

 CHRM 1340 Calling and Practice of Ministry